 Professor John Buckley is recognised internationally in the field of cardiovascular health and rehabilitation.
 He is lead author of the world’s first guideline on preventing sedentary behaviour in office workers.

 John has recently presented at our Sit-Stand event in conjunction with the University of Chester.
-You can learn more about John and the work he is conducting with Posturite in our blog post.

 Q: Is there any evidence to support sit-stand desks as a way to rehabilitate from MSD's or physical trauma?
 (MSD's being bad backs etc).